 However, despite the fact that many active users of Pro-Tactile were previously fluent in Visual ASL, the Pro-Tactile community asserts that Pro-Tactile ASL is also the natural language of children born DeafBlind, and the most accessible language to DeafBlind people of any intellectual ability.
 This means that you don’t have to know visual ASL first in order to learn Pro-Tactile ASL.
-A person born DeafBlind would ideally be socialized into using Pro-Tactile ASL for a young age, just like we are socialized into using other languages from a young age.
+A person born DeafBlind would ideally be socialized into using Pro-Tactile ASL from a young age, just like we are socialized into using other languages from a young age.
 Much like the Deaf-sighted community asserts that ASL is the language right of all deaf children, the DeafBlind activist community asserts that Pro-Tactile ASL is the language right of all DeafBlind children.
-That’s why some DeafBlind friends have suggested that a DeafBlind intervener who is experienced with kids and fluent in Pro-Tactile ASL would be the best the person to work one-on-one with a DeafBlind child.
+That’s why some DeafBlind friends have suggested that a DeafBlind intervener (educational aide) who is experienced with kids and fluent in Pro-Tactile ASL would be the best person to work one-on-one with a DeafBlind child.

 Where can I learn more?

 Last year Quartz media made this short clip about my friend Oscar using Pro-Tactile ASL at Gallaudet University.
 Check it out here!
 And here is the accompanying article that gives more details and information.